earthly/website/blog/_posts/2023-04-09-python-data-classes.md

 <div class="notice--big--primary">
 #### 📑 Before You Begin

 To follow along, you need [Python 3.7 or a later version](https://www.python.org/downloads/) installed in your preferred development environment.
 You can find the code examples used here in [this GitHub repository](https://github.com/balapriyac/dataclasses-tutorial).

+This tutorial assumes you’re familiar with the working of [Python classes and objects](https://earthly.dev/blog/how-cls-obj-work-python/).

 </div>

 ## Python Classes and Boilerplate Code